Airlines suspend China flights due to coronavirus outbreak

 *Royal Air Maroc - The Moroccan airline suspended direct flights to China Jan.
 31-Feb.
 29. On Jan.
 16, it had launched a direct air route with three flights weekly between its Casablanca hub and Beijing.

-*Russia - All Russian airlines, with the exception of national airline Aeroflot, stopped flying to China from Jan.
+*Russia - All Russian airlines, with the exception of national airline Aeroflot (AFLT.MM), stopped flying to China from Jan.
 31. Small airline Ikar will also continue flights between Moscow and China.
 All planes arriving from China will be sent to a separate terminal in the Moscow Sheremetyevo airport.

-*UPS - Cancelled 22 flights to China because of the virus and normal manufacturing closures due to the Lunar New Year holiday.
+*UPS (UPS.N) - Canceled 22 flights to China because of the virus and normal manufacturing closures due to the Lunar New Year holiday.

 *Virgin Atlantic - Suspended daily operations to Shanghai for two weeks from Feb.
 2.